 Earlier this month, we conducted a LinkedIn poll on the future of live events, and the results showed that there’s a sense of looming uncertainty: 32% of respondents worry that digital events will cannibalize face-to-face events in the future (163 replies), and 30% that international trade shows may not survive COVID-19.

 If there’s one key takeaway we can underscore from this data, it’s that the current state of events calls for new marketing strategies.
 Hybrid and digital events have had a major impact on the industry, and event organizers and exhibitors who do not adapt risk getting left behind.
 Businesses need to invest in digital actions to meet their clients and build relationships with them, such as creating virtual event platforms, virtual showrooms, and virtual exhibition booths that erase geographical barriers.
-As the influence of in-person events continues to diminish and be replaced by digital and hybrid interactions, it’s essential for exhibitors to cover as much ground as possible and strive to achieve the best of both worlds.
+Exhibitors must cover as much ground as possible and strive to achieve the best of both worlds as in-person events continue to diminish and be replaced by digital and hybrid interactions.

 Please contact us to learn more about the future of trade shows and the services we offer.